German porcelain Piano Baby

 Because most pieces from Dresden were decorated in the same style as Meissen, many of the makers marks used by these studios have striking similarities with the original crossed swords marks used by Meissen.
-Most of these similar marks have been documented and a collector should be able to identify whether an item is a true authentic Meissen piece or not.
+Most of these similar marks have been documented and a collector should be able to identify whether an item is a true authentic Meissen piece.
 Our databases contain all of these Dresden marks, usually alongside the original Meissen marks for easy and quick comparison.
-These particular imitations are often as good as the original pieces, but their value is usually a bit less than items from the Meissen or KPM porcelain factories.
+These particular imitations are often as good as the original pieces, but their value is usually somewhat less than items from the actual Meissen or KPM porcelain factories.

-Since the late 20thC, there are also many items exported from other countries, especially from China and similar Asian emerging economies, that use fake porcelain marks to make their items appear as authentic and as if they are originally from Germany or other European countries.
+Since the late 20thC, there are also many items exported from other countries, especially from China and the Far East in general, that use fake porcelain marks to make their items appear as authentic and as if they are originally from Germany or other European countries.
 These marks are mostly found on porcelain figurines and also on some chinaware.
-These reproductions marked with copies of original German porcelain makers marks are also of good quality, but lack some of the detailing and fine workmanship you would expect on examples coming from the original porcelain factories in Germany.
-Most are mass-produced and are hurriedly hand-painted in an assembly line format.
+These reproductions marked with copies of original German porcelain makers marks are also of good quality but lack some of the detailing and fine workmanship you would expect on examples coming from the original factories in Germany.
+Most are mass-produced and are hurriedly hand-painted.
 Collectors can often spot the differences quickly, but if needed, our members can ask our specialists to get a second opinion for free and confirm one way or the other.

-In addition to porcelain production, numerous German companies and studios also engaged in making studio pottery, especially in the early to late 20thC.
+In addition to porcelain production, numerous German companies and studios also engaged in making studio and art pottery, especially in the early to late 20thC.
 Many of these companies used their own unique pottery marks and their items are prized by collectors for their characteristic use of special glazes and textures.
 Some are mass-produced and are meant to be used as ordinary decorative pieces around the house or the office.
-However, most are in the Arts & Crafts style where artisans and potters combine their skills to create very special vases or other eye-catching ceramic sculptures.
-The Bauhaus School of Arts & Crafts enhanced this trend in the 1920s and paved the way for Modernist styled German pottery that dominated the market in the 1960s – 1980s.
+However, most are in the Arts & Crafts style where artisans and potters combine their skills to create very special vases or other interesting ceramic sculptures.
+The Bauhaus School of Arts & Crafts pioneered and heavily promoted this trend in the 1920s and paved the way for much of the Modernist styled German pottery that dominated the market in the 1960s – 1980s.